About

 ◆The honest bit

-As you can tell, most of those projects are pretty old.
-I haven't been as active in the OSS community as I'd like — but I'm still here, still tinkering, and Flemma is where that energy goes now.
+As you can tell, most of those OSS projects are pretty old.
+I haven't been as active in the community as I'd like — however, I'm still here, still tinkering, and Flemma is where that energy goes now.

 You can find me on